noaa-nwfsc/SMORES/markdown/habitat.md

 Use this page to develop a combined data layer providing the overall scores for selected protected habitats.
-You can assign scores that range from 0.1 (most vulnerable) to 0.9 (least vulnerable).
+You can assign scores that range from 0 (a constraint)/0.001 (most vulnerable) to 0.9 (least vulnerable).

 NMFS provided 2 scoring scenarios for BOEM's consideration for inclusion in the suitability model.
 Scenario 2 was chosen for use in the model as it did not contain any constraints (scores of 0).
 Below is a table to reference the layer and score, for the habitat layers that were outlined in scenario 2.